elk-audio/elk-docs/documents/get_first_sound_from_devkit_board.md

 ## 1. Power it up, log on...

-1. You can:
+For getting access to the board terminal you have several options:

   1. Connect a monitor over HDMI, and a keyboard directly to the USB slot.
   2. Connect over SSH.
+  3. Connect through the serial tty using a UART-to-USB converter with a FTDI chip.
+Follow the instructions on the Sika Hardware datasheet to see how to connect the pins, and then use a serial communication program such as PuTTY, minicom or picocom.

+For setting up SSH connections follow these tips:

-2. If your host board has an Ethernet port and you connected it directly to your computer (Elk Pi does, but not UpCore), set up a shared internet connection for your computers Ethernet port - for example [following these instructions in the case of Linux](https://www.cesariogarcia.com/?p=611).
+  1. If your host board has an Ethernet port and you connected it directly to your computer (Elk Pi does, but not UpCore), set up a shared internet connection for your computers Ethernet port - for example [following these instructions in the case of Linux](https://www.cesariogarcia.com/?p=611).
-3. Assuming Linux, to see the IP address of the board run `$ arp -a`.
+  2. Assuming Linux, to see the IP address of the board run `$ arp -a`.
 Then connect over SSH to the IP you find.
 On Windows, you can use [Putty](https://www.putty.org/) for SSH.
-4. Once you have a terminal window, just log in: username `mind`, password `elk`.
+  3. Once you have a terminal window, just log in: username `mind`, password `elk`.

-(While you can keep using your board this way, you may also want to connect to it with a serial cable, or set up a WiFi connection, so that you can use SSH over those in the future.
-For instructions please refer to [Additional Development Kit Board Topics](devkit_further_topics.md)).

 ## 2. And run Sushi